MingqiWang-coder/GTI-Graph-based-Tree-Index/README.md

-# GTI: Graph-Based Tree Index with Logarithm Updates for Nearest Neighbor Search in High-Dimensional Spaces
+# GTI: Graph-based Tree Index with Logarithm Updates for Nearest Neighbor Search in High-Dimensional Spaces

 ## Introduction